enj/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->
-#### The verbs with `impersonate-on:` prefix has been used by other component.
+#### The verbs with `impersonate-on:<mode>:` prefix has been used by other component.

-There is possibility that the verbs with prefix of `impersonate-on:` have been used by other component, and been set in Role/ClusterRole.
-Since `impersonate:<type>` permission is also required for impersonator, the component will not get more power when permission of `impersonate-on:` is given.
+There is possibility that the verbs with prefix of `impersonate-on:<mode>:` have been used by other component, and been set in Role/ClusterRole.
+Since `impersonate:<mode>` permission is also required for impersonator, the component will not get more power when permission of `impersonate-on:<mode>:` is given.

 #### High request volume leads to high load on authorization chain.

-For the scheduled node case, it is possible that a high request volume node agent could be constantly performing impersonated requests, each of which would add two extra authorization checks.
+For the associatedet node case, it is possible that a high request volume node agent could be constantly performing impersonated requests, each of which would add two extra authorization checks.
 This could put load on the authorization chain.
 Comparing to other alternatives which would also introduce at least